Border Collie dog receiving vaccination.

 The American Animal Hospital Association (AAHA) categorizes dog vaccinations into two main types: core and non-core.

 • Non-core vaccines: Non-core vaccines — also known as lifestyle vaccines — are recommended based on a dog’s individual risk factors, which may include their lifestyle, geographic location, and exposure to other animals.
 While not mandatory for every dog, these vaccines can be crucial in specific circumstances.
-Some of the common non-core vaccines include Bordetella bronchiseptica, Leptospirosis, Lyme disease, and canine influenza.
+Some of the common non-core vaccines include Bordetella, Leptospirosis, Lyme disease, canine influenza, and rattlesnake toxoid.
 Your veterinarian will help you decide which non-core vaccines are necessary for your pet.

 Understanding the vaccination schedule for puppies